Basic Workforce Data

 In preparation for the coming increase in veteran technicians reaching the mandatory retirement age, the UACJ Group’s Nagoya Works began a program in 2004 to transfer the skills, instinct, and “tricks of the trade” - the professional know-how – of veteran employees to their younger colleagues.
-In fiscal 2016, a similar initiative was launched at the Fukui Works, adding to others already underway in the maintenance department of the Nagoya Works, the extrusion department of UACJ Extrusion Nagoya Corporation, and the pipe manufacturing department of UACJ Copper Tube Corporation, where efforts are tailored to specific manufacturing circumstances.
-These activities will be continued with an eye toward implementing them at even more locations.
+In fiscal 2017, a similar initiative was launched at the Fukui Works, adding to others already underway in the maintenance department of the Nagoya Works, the extrusion department of UACJ Extrusion Nagoya Corporation, and the pipe manufacturing department of UACJ Copper Tube Corporation, where efforts are tailored to specific manufacturing circumstances.
+Development of these activities is underway at other locations as well.

 Improving the Capabilities of Non-Manufacturing Staff (Ji-Kotei Kanketsu initiative)

 To improve the quality and efficiency of the work performed by non-manufacturing staff, we are pursuing initiatives based on the concept of “Ji-Kotei Kanketsu”, or JKK.